2023 Stoke-on-Trent City Council election

 The 2023 Stoke-on-Trent City Council election took place on 4 May 2023 to elect members of Stoke-on-Trent City Council in England.
 This was on the same day as other local elections.
 New ward boundaries took effect for this election, although the number of councillors stayed the same at 44.

 Prior to the election the council was under no overall control, being led by a Conservative minority administration.
 Labour took a majority of the seats at the election.
 Labour group leader Jane Ashworth was appointed leader of the council at the subsequent annual council meeting on 25 May 2023.

-Stoke-on-Trent is a city made up of six towns.
-These include Tunstall and Burslem in the North, Hanley and Stoke in its Central and Fenton and Longton in the South.